hasura/graphql-engine/community/sample-apps/react-static-graphql/README.md

 # react-static-graphql

-    Boilerplate to get started with react-static site generator, Hasura GraphQL engine and postgres as database using the [react-static](https://github.com/nozzle/react-static) framework.
+> A sample app to get started with react-static site generator, Hasura GraphQL engine and postgres as database using the [react-static](https://github.com/nozzle/react-static) framework.

 # Tutorial